ZhijianZhou01/virusrecom/README.md

-# VirusRecom: Detecting viral recombination
+# VirusRecom: Detecting recombination of viral lineages usinginformation theory

 ## 1. Download and install
 VirusRecom and all the updated versions is freely available for non-commercial user at https://github.com/ZhijianZhou01/VirusRecom/releases.
 After obtaining the program, users could directly run the program in Windows, MacOS or Linux systerms without installation.